Eight Dollar Mountain

 A hiking trail running along the Wild and Scenic Illinois River begins at the Darlingtonia boardwalk parking area.
 The trail ends at the Forest Service’s Little Falls Recreation site.

 Eight Dollar Mountain is a mix of National Forest, BLM, State of Oregon and private land.
-The Nature Conservancy is one of the private land holder.
+The Southern Oregon Land Conservancy recently took on The Nature Conservancy’s Eight Dollar Mountain Preserve and is one of the private land holders.
 On the north side of the conical shaped mountain is the Deer Creek Center, home of the Siskiyou Field Institute.

 The T. J. Howell Botanical Drive

 The Eight Dollar Mountain Road also provides access to the Babyfoot Lake Botanical Area and Kalmiopsis Rim Trailhead.
 The road itself has been designed the T. J. Howell Botanical Drive.
 To download the U.S. Forest Service’s map and interpretive guide to the T.J.
 Howell Drive click here .
-To read Botanist Linda Ann Vorobik’s blog post on the Babyfoot Lake Botanical Area and the area in general click here
+To read Botanist Linda Ann Vorobik’s blog post describing the botanical areas and drive click here

 Learn more about the Botanical Areas along Scenic River Area of the National Wild and Scenic Illinois River and the T. J. Howell Botanical Drive: